enigmaneering/hello-world/enigma0/E0S3 - Lifecycles.md

 This is really useful when you need to fire something but have _absolutely zero control_ over its ability to execute.

 In the next solution, we'll start putting together our first intelligent system using neural activations - a web server =)

+### Synaptic Decay

+While it doesn't deserve an entire solution, it's important to note that the _impulse_ can be used to decay the synapse.
+If an activation has deemed this beat to be the end of its neural lifecycle, you can set `impulse.Decay = true` to cause the synapse to self-decay.